 I once had a bowl of trofie al pesto for dessert.
-We were young, carefree, and on the Italian Riviera, Zelda and I. We wandered into a trattoria.
-It could have been any trattoria in Liguria.
+We were young, carefree, and on the Italian Riviera, Zelda and I. We wandered into just any trattoria.
 The pasta arrived at the table.
-I can only describe it as undescribably delicious.
-Then came the secondo — also delicious, but not life altering, like the pesto was.
+I can only describe it as indescribably delicious.
 When the chef emerged from the kitchen, I lunged to hug him as he asked if we wanted dessert.
 All I could say was, “Yes, Si, more trofie al pesto.”
 He laughed and obliged.
-I could have eaten more.

 * If you don’t have a mortar and pestle, you can use a food processor, but use it on pulse mode, so as to avoid turning this into a puree.
 There should be a fine, leafy consistency.